kammas/aws-playground/Notes on AC SAP/Notes.md

 DataPipelines is what was used before Glue and is not Serverless.
 Requires instances to run but is similar<p>
 ##  Device Farm (4:19)
+Service which provides Managed Web and Mobile Application Testing (test on a fleet of real browsers and devices)<p>
+Application Binary -> Device Farm -> Analyse Apllication looking for minimum requirements (SDK, OS,Devices) -> Define tests to run (Explorer, Fuzz, Appium ,Calabash) -> Configure which devices tests should be run against from the wide selection of devices available within device farm -> Configure device state, additional apps, radio states, device location, device language, detailed test results, logs and other outputs<p>

+(supports also remote debugging)<p>